tomcotter7/coral/README.md

 ## Installation

-To install the project, clone the repository and then install the dependencies:
+To install the project, clone the repository (`git clone git@github.com:tomcotter7/coral.git`) and then install the dependencies:

 ```bash
 python3 -m venv venv